fragment-build/fragment-ui/README.md

 export default config;
 ```

-It is essential to add the NextUIProvider at the root of your application.
+It is essential to add the FragmentUIProvider at the root of your application.

 ```ts
 import React from "react";